The School of International Affairs (SIA) offers s joint J.D./M.I.A. program with Penn State Law, which is located in the same building as SIA.

-Students must apply to one of the law schools and the School of International Affairs separately and must meet each school's admissions requirements.
-Students are eligible to start taking courses in the SIA program after successfully completing their law school's first-year curriculum:
+Students must apply to Penn State Law and the School of International Affairs separately and must meet each school's admissions requirements.
+Students are eligible to start taking courses in the SIA program after successfully completing the law school's first-year curriculum.

 School of International Affairs Admissions Requirements